darrenpunk/Complete-Transfers-Uploader/replit.md

 ## Overview
 This is a full-stack web application for uploading logo files and creating layouts on garment templates.
 Its purpose is to provide a streamlined workflow for users to upload logos, accurately position them on various canvas templates, and generate production-ready outputs that preserve vector graphics.
 The application aims to offer a professional and intuitive design experience, bridging the gap between digital design and physical production, with potential for broad market adoption in the custom apparel industry.

-**Current Status**: Production-ready application with improved canvas positioning and zoom scaling formulas - simplified zoom calculations using direct division (e.g., 200/zoom instead of complex formulas) for accurate inverse scaling of selection borders and handles.
+**Current Status**: Production-ready application with enhanced PDF generation showing garment color names with CMYK values instead of hex codes.
+PDF preview modal updated to display grid layout matching actual PDF output with color labels.

 ## User Preferences
 Preferred communication style: Simple, everyday language.